 A 30-year-old member asked:

-what causes grey spots on my eyeball?
+What causes grey spots on my eyeball?

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

-40 years experience Ophthalmology
+Ophthalmology 42 years experience

 Hard to say: A common finding is a peripheral grey haze ; edge of cornea known as "arcus senilus".
 A normal finding in elderly, may indicate triglyceride/cholesterol issues in young patients.

 Last updated Jul 25, 2019

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.